 Tips for answering this Cue Card Topic:

-To describe a bad weather experience you need to talk about both the bad weather and your experience of this bad weather.
-A bad weather can be a heavy rain, show, storm, stormy wind, flood, heavy tide in a river etc. Do not talk about a natural disaster like earthquake, tsunami, volcanic eruption, accident on the road as they are not usually a bad weather.
+To describe a bad weather experience, you need to talk about both the bad weather and your experience of this bad weather.
+Bad weather can be heavy rain, snow, storm, stormy wind, flood, heavy tide in a river etc. Do not talk about a natural disaster like earthquake, tsunami, volcanic eruption, an accident on the road as they are not usually bad weather.
 Note that you must describe how you got stuck on this weather and what happened to you.
 Do not talk about a bad weather experience you heard from someone as this cue card asks you to talk about your own experience.
 However, you can say that because of the bad weather you were stuck at home and suffered a lot.
-But talking about a journey you took and faced a bad weather would be a better answer for this cue card topic.
+But talking about a journey you took and faced bad weather condition would be a better answer for this cue card topic.

 Following are some of the ideas to help you talk about this cue card: